jaredly/redoc/Readme.md

   - [x] listing of other modules in this package
   - [ ] highlight the currently selected thing in the sidebar. scroll-tracking
 - [x] make sure mobile looks nice
-- [ ] make it easy to build for a whole project
+- [x] make it easy to build for a whole project
 - [x] collapse top thing when on mobile
+- [ ] also process normal markdown files, and add them to the sidebar.
 - [ ] Integrated search! see [this example](https://rustbyexample.com/primitives/tuples.html?search=thin) (powered by [this rust code](https://github.com/rust-lang-nursery/mdBook/blob/5fb36751514a83ce245099df3057efd53b5819df/src/renderer/html_handlebars/search.rs#L19) and [this js code](https://github.com/rust-lang-nursery/mdBook/blob/master/src/theme/searcher/searcher.js))
   - will pre-create an elasticlunr index, and load it up when the user selects the search field
   - maybe allow you to indicate that there are other indexes (e.g. for other libraries) that you'd like to load?
 So reason's docs could load reasonreact for better cross-searching